talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

             - In the Students.xlsx input file, there is 520 course requests for STAT130
             - In the Courses.xlsx input file, there is 2 sections for the STAT130 lab.
 In the input data XML file they because
             S42 and S43 with capacities being 491 and 544 respectively.
-            - In the intital solution (from looking at the tableau.csv file), 268 students were allocated to S42 and 252 students were allocated to S43
+            - In this intital solution [211011_011710] (from looking at the tableau.csv file), 268 students were allocated to S42 and
+            252 students were allocated to S43
             - In  the updated Student's input, there were 3 added course requests for STAT130, and in the updated solution, S43 was allocated to all of them.
 Thus with the allocation changes above, for the updated solution: